-MINORS: Accounting; Biology; Business Administration; Catechetics; Chemistry; Classical Languages; Economics; Elementary Education; Environmental Science, Exercise Science; Family & Society; Health Science; History; Latin; Literature; Marine Biology; Mathematics; Medieval Studies; Music; Philosophy; Physics; Politics; Psychology; Shakespeare in Performance; Spanish; Theology.
+MINORS: Accounting; Biology; Business Administration; Catechetics; Chemistry; Classical Languages; Economics; Elementary Education; Environmental Science; Exercise Physiology; Family & Society; Health Science; History; Latin; Literature; Marine Biology; Marketing; Mathematics; Medieval Studies; Music; Philosophy; Physics; Politics; Psychology; Shakespeare in Performance; Spanish; Theology.

 PRE-PROFESSIONAL PROGRAMS: Pre-Law; Pre-Medicine.

 What are the three most popular majors or specialty disciplines for undergraduate students, and about what percentage of undergraduate students specialize in these disciplines?

 Business (four programs) 21.2%